himanshu-parmar-bigdata/aws-kms-utilities/README.md

 Basically this code does below things:
 1) generates data key from AWS KMS Master key
 2) encrypt and encode this data key so that it can be stored outside safely
-3) distribute this key in string format to both encryption party and decryption party
+3) distribute this key in string format (serialize) to both encryption party and decryption party
 4) encryption party will decrypt and decode same data key (Using AWS KMS Master key) to encypt confidential text
 5) decryption party will also decrypt and decode same data key (Using AWS KMS Master key) to decrypt confidential text, encrypted in step #4.

+You can also use this code to safely export and import aws data key as its encrypted and encoded.

 ### Prerequisites